Biden tells Zelenskyy: 'It's an honor to be by your side'

 With the fighting in the east at a stalemate, Moscow has used missiles and drones to attack Ukraine’s power equipment, hoping to leave people without electricity as freezing weather sets in.

-“The guys handed over our beautiful Ukrainian flag with their signatures for us to pass on,” Zelenskyy said in the video.
-“We are not in an easy situation.
-The enemy is increasing its army.
-Our people are braver and need more powerful weapons.
-We will pass it on from the boys to the Congress, to the president of the United States.
-We are grateful for their support, but it is not enough.
-It is a hint — it is not enough.”

-Volodymyr Fesenko, head of the Kyiv-based Penta Center think tank, said Zelensky’s visit to the U.S. “should determine the course of the war — Zelensky for the first time dared to leave Ukraine and is counting on being able to maintain, and possibly even strengthen, U.S. military and economic assistance.”
+Volodymyr Fesenko, head of the Kyiv-based Penta Center think tank, said Zelenskyy’s visit to the U.S. “should determine the course of the war — Zelenskyy for the first time dared to leave Ukraine and is counting on being able to maintain, and possibly even strengthen, U.S. military and economic assistance.”

 Hanna Danylovych, 43, who lives in Kyiv, Ukraine's capital, and works as a scientist, welcomed the prospect of additional military supplies, saying “there is a great desire and dream to speed up the removal of Russian evil from our land.”

 Castillo reported from Kyiv, Ukraine.
-Associated Press writers Lolita C. Baldor, Tara Copp, Aamer Madhani and Seung Min Kim in Washington, Hanna Arhirova in Kyiv, and Andrew Katell in New York contributed to this report.
+Associated Press writers Lolita C. Baldor, Tara Copp, Aamer Madhani, Chris Megerian and Seung Min Kim in Washington, Hanna Arhirova in Kyiv, and Andrew Katell in New York contributed to this report.

 Follow the AP's coverage of Russia's war in Ukraine at https://apnews.com/hub/russia-ukraine